d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 <https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/pldoc.html%27)>

-Displaying predicate documentation
+Displaying Predicate Documentation
 ──────────────────────────────────

-  `sweep' integrates with the Emacs minor mode `ElDoc', which automatically displays documentation for the predicate at point.
+  Sweep integrates with the Emacs minor mode ElDoc, which automatically displays documentation for the predicate at point.
 Whenever the cursor enters a predicate definition or invocation, the signature and summary of that predicate are displayed in the echo area at the bottom of the frame.

+  User Option: sweeprolog-enable-eldoc
+        If non-nil, enable ElDoc support in `sweeprolog-mode' buffers.
+        Defaults to `t'.

-  To disable the `ElDoc' integration in `sweeprolog-mode' buffers, customize the user option `sweeprolog-enable-eldoc' to nil.
+  To disable the ElDoc integration in `sweeprolog-mode' buffers, customize the user option `sweeprolog-enable-eldoc' to `nil'.

+  For more information about ElDoc and its customization options, see [Programming Language Doc] in the Emacs manual.

+[Programming Language Doc] <info:emacs#Programming Language Doc>

-Examining diagnostics
+Examining Diagnostics
 ─────────────────────

-  `sweeprolog-mode' can diagnose problems in Prolog code and report them to the user by integrating with `flymake', a powerful interface for on-the-fly diagnostics built into Emacs.
+  `sweeprolog-mode' can diagnose problems in Prolog code and report them to the user by integrating with Flymake, a powerful interface for on-the-fly diagnostics built into Emacs.

+  User Option: sweeprolog-enable-flymake
+        If non-nil, enable Flymake support in `sweeprolog-mode' buffers.
+        Defaults to `t'.
+  Key: C-c C-` (sweeprolog-show-diagnostics)
+        List diagnostics for the current buffer or project in a dedicated buffer.

-  `flymake' integration is enabled by default, to disable it customize the user option `sweeprolog-enable-flymake' to nil.
+  Flymake integration is enabled by default, to disable it customize the user option `sweeprolog-enable-flymake' to nil.

-  When this integration is enabled, several `flymake' commands are available for listing and jumping between found errors.
-For a full description of these commands, see [Finding diagnostics in the Flymake manual].
-Additionally, `sweeprolog-mode' configures the standard command `M-x next-error' to operate on `flymake' diagnostics.
+  When this integration is enabled, several Flymake commands are available for listing and jumping between found errors.
+For a full description of these commands, see [Finding diagnostics] in the Flymake manual.
+Additionally, `sweeprolog-mode' configures the standard command `M-x next-error' to operate on Flymake diagnostics.
   This allows for moving to the next (or previous) error location with the common `M-g n' (or `M-g p') keybinding.
-For more information about these commands, see [Compilation Mode in the Emacs manual].
+For more information about these commands, see [Compilation Mode] in the Emacs manual.

-  The command `sweeprolog-show-diagnostics' shows a list of `flymake' diagnostics for the current buffer.
-It is bound by default to `C-c C-`' in `sweeprolog-mode' buffers with `flymake' integration enabled.
+  The command `sweeprolog-show-diagnostics' shows a list of Flymake diagnostics for the current buffer.
+It is bound by default to `C-c C-`' in `sweeprolog-mode' buffers with Flymake integration enabled.
   When called with a prefix argument (`C-u C-c C-`'), shows a list of diagnostics for all buffers in the current project.

-[Finding diagnostics in the Flymake manual] <info:flymake#Finding diagnostics>
+[Finding diagnostics] <info:flymake#Finding diagnostics>

-[Compilation Mode in the Emacs manual] <info:emacs#Compilation Mode>
+[Compilation Mode] <info:emacs#Compilation Mode>

-Exporting predicates
+Exporting Predicates
 ────────────────────

   By default, a predicate defined in Prolog module is not visible to